- It helps you plan major and important expenses and get into the habit of saving.

 QUESTIONS AND ANSWERS

-Entitlement to compensation is not offset by any debts customer may have to the bank.
+The right to compensation is not off-set with debts that the customer has at the bank.

 4. What currency is the compensation calculated and paid in?

 The compensation is calculated and paid in euros..